MDU-PHL/bohra/docs/index.md

 bohra deps install
 ```

-Details of database setup and
+Details of database setup and other options for installation can be found [here](installation.md)

 ## Motivation